yi-bai/this/README.md

 I'm a full-stack web engineer living in Tokyo after receiving master degree in China.

-I'm focusing on writing codes and providing services with consision, readability and robustness.
+I'm focusing on developing and providing services with consision, readability and robustness.

 ## Career
 ### Web Engineer, teamLab Inc. (2016/10-)

 #### Firestarter (batch sending service of teamLab)
-- Responsible for delivering all push services (Mail, App Push, Web Push, SMS...) based on recommendation results in teamLab.
+- Responsible for delivering push services (Mail, App Push, Web Push, SMS...) based on recommendation results in teamLab.
-- Built infrastructure with over 20 servers in AWS as leader of team.
+- Built infrastructure with over 20 servers by Docker in AWS as leader of team.
 - Implemented a distributed system that could be easily horizontally extended, being able to send mails and pushes by the speed specified by customers (3,000 requests/sec and reach 3 million users per day).
-- Implemented a file reader to read compressed file, reducing the disc and memory usage to under 10%.
+- Reducing the disc and memory usage to under 10% by implemented a file reader to read compressed file without decompress.
 - Designed a DSL that could be used to easily alter scheduling policies dynamically.
 - Analyzed the actions (delivered, open, click) collected from service to diagnose user behavior.